techidaily/site-android-pokemon-go/source/_posts/planning-to-use-a-pokemon-go-joystick-on-xiaomi-14-pro-drfone-by-drfone-virtual-android.md

 ![Pokemon Go Joystick](https://images.wondershare.com/drfone/2020/2020/benefits-risks-pokemon-go-joystick-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Therefore, with the help of a Pokemon Go hack APK like this, players don’t have to leave their house to catch Pokemons.
 They can also participate in raids to hatch eggs from the comfort of their home.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 2: What are the Benefits of Playing Pokemon Go with a Joystick?**